mattiabonzanni/Subgraph-extraction-with-spatial-neighbors-sampling-SNS-approach-/README.md

 # Subgraph-extraction-with-spatial-neighbors-sampling-SNS-approach-
-MATLAB codes to extract spatial neighbors from graphs
+MATLAB codes to extract spatial neighbors from graphs and raw data.

   WHY:
 The analysis of real world networks is biased by the current ability to measure just a subsample of the entire network.